-With electronic health records (EHR) rapidly replacing paper records, the use of the copy and paste function in clinical documentation has significantly increased as well.
+Documentation integrity is critical for avoiding fraudulent billing, HIPAA violations, claim denials, audits and compliance violations, and threats to patient care.
+Unfortunately, certain practices used within electronic health records (EHRs) can be problematic.
+For example, as EHR continues to rapidly replace paper records, the use of cloning – also known as copy and paste or pulling forward – in clinical documentation has significantly increased as well.
 While this practice may have some time-saving benefits, it can also damage the integrity of the patient record.

 A medical record is only useful for clinical decision-making if it’s a trustworthy source.
 Confusion arises when information is contradictory or hard to find, and this can lead to poor clinical decisions affecting the lives and well-being of patients.
 Copy-pasting has been identified in the Joint Commission’s sentinel event database as the root cause leading to several reports of patient harm.
 Examples of documentation errors that have led to harm include outdated weight information used for dose calculation of chemotherapeutic agents and lengthy progress notes that prevented timely and efficient communication.2

-Healthcare providers must take the proper steps to ensure their records are complete and accurate, containing all the elements essential to creating a narrative for patient care.
-Records should include documentation that shows the status of patients, their needs at each visit or encounter and the care plans to address those needs.
-Having policies in place for copy-pasting in the EHR and a process for monitoring records for accuracy may help reduce the risk of liability.
+Cloning can be done responsibly if the proper steps are taken to ensure records are complete and accurate, containing all the elements essential to creating a narrative for patient care.
+Records should include documentation that shows the status of patients, their needs at each visit or encounter, and the care plans to address those needs.

-Excelas can quickly and thoroughly review your records to identify errors related to copy-pasting.
+Excelas can quickly and thoroughly review your records to identify errors related to cloning.

 In 2017, we reviewed more than 2 million pages of records.
 Our findings were: